biswas101/XPS-Pixel-to-BE/README.md

 *```Pixel_per_eV.py``` can be used to find a rough estimate of Pixel/eV.<br/>
 *```Gauss_Center.py``` fit every species with a gaussian function and shows the center pixel position.
 Use shifted KE energy data to better estimate the Pixel/eV information.
 *```Norm_XPS_data.py```  normalize the pixel data into BE window, which can be used in CasaXPS for fitting and Binding Energy normalization wth respect to Carbon 1s.
-To use in CaseXPS one needs to convert the .txt file into .vms file and use the following equation to normalize the data with respect to Carbon 1s.
-BE<sub>2A</sub>
+To use in CaseXPS one needs to convert the .txt file into .vms file and use the following equation to normalize the data with respect to Carbon 1s. <br/>

+Binding Energy with respect to Carbon 1s: <br/>
+BE<sub>2A</sub> = () - ()